ergopad/danaides/docs/LITEPAPER.md

 Danaides is comprised of the highly capable ErgoPad Dev Team, with experience ranging from development in various languanges, namely Python and Ergoscript, to Cloud Administration tasks.

 # Conclusion
-Danaides is a decentralized network of nodes that can process high throughput cross-chain transactions.
-Danaides uses a plug-in mechanism and a protocol to see across chains.
-Danaides also provides a set of specialized transactions that facilitate exchanges within the network, and across the network with external networks.
-In addition, Danaides users can import value from external networks, being other crypto-currencies or even fiat currencies.
-It allows the community to extend the network to import any form of value.
-Once value in imported in to the Danaides, it can be transacted and exchanged for minimal fees.
-Ferrum further provides mechanisms for users to export the value back to the original network.
-Moreover, Danaides provides a platform for users to generate their own tokens and build their own dApps.
-In sum, Danaides aims to be the first decentralized network that can bring together the best of both fiat and cryptocurrency systems today and is very well equipped to bring fiat currencies into the digital realm.